 - Brown widow (Latrodectus geometricus)

-In Idaho, the species homeowners encounter most often is the Western black widow.
-Males are much smaller and rarely bite.
-Females are larger, more defensive, and responsible for the medically significant bites that sometimes occur.
+In Idaho, homeowners most commonly encounter the Western black widow.
+Male widows are much smaller and rarely bite.
+Females are larger, more defensive, and responsible for medically significant bites.

 Where Black Widows Live